thekakamask/Bookshelf/README.md

    - **Coil**: Download, buffer, decode and cache images
    - **Gson**: Parse JSON responses.
    - **Google Books API** : Use this API for retrieve books from internet.
+   - **JUnit 4/5**: Write and run unit tests.
+   - **Turbine**: Test Kotlin Flow and StateFlow emissions.
+   - **Kotlin Coroutines Test**: Control coroutine dispatchers during tests.
+   - **Mock implementations**: Fake repository and data sources to simulate different states (success, error).
+   - **Compose Testing**: Instrumentation tests for Compose UI using AndroidComposeTestRule.
+   - **Test Rules**: Custom rules like TestDispatcherRule to control coroutine dispatchers in tests.
+   - **Test Tags & String Res Helpers**: Extension functions to simplify Compose test node selection.

 ## 🚀 **How to Use**
 1. **Launch the App**:
+   - Download the "app-release.apk" file find in \app\release\ .
+   - Install the file in your smartphone or in an emulator.
+(Good performance because in Release Build Variant)
-   - Download the code and launch the app on an Android device or emulator.
+   - If you want to use android studio, download the code and launch the app on an Android device or emulator.
 (Bad performance because in Debug Build Variant)
 2. **Use Google Book API on the InitialScreen**:
    - Read the welcoming message.
    - Tap the keywords of your choice in the text field and validate to launch the API request to display a list of books from Google Book.